 New light vehicles (passenger cars, SUVs and LCVs) being introduced into Australia today are being fitted with increasing levels of automation, and models introduced from late 2017 or early 2018 are expected to include features that will facilitate connectivity - vehicle to vehicle (V2V) and vehicle to infrastructure (V2I) communications.
+This is an important initial step towards fully autonomous, or "driverless" vehicles.

-Collectively referred to as Cooperative-Intelligent Transport Systems (C-ITS), this group of technologies offer fundamental, long term economic benefits and mobility solutions which will lead to environmental benefits.
-C-ITS also offers the prospect to improve road safety during the transport of people and freight by providing an important tool to assist with reducing urban congestion.
+This group of technologies is collectively referred to as connected and automated vehicles (CAV), and offer fundamental, long term economic benefits and mobility solutions, as well as also lead to environmental benefits.
+CAV also offers the prospect to improve road safety during the transport of people and freight by providing an important tool to assist with reducing urban congestion.

-Implementation of C-ITS will provide benefits in terms of:
+Implementation of CAV will provide benefits in terms of:

-- Reduced traffic accidents with reductions in injuries and fatalities - Reduced traffic congestion - Reduction in energy consumption in road transport (leading to a reduction in CO2 and pollutant emissions) - Reduced transport costs with economic benefits - Maximise the use of the existing road infrastructure and substantially reduce the investment required for additional infrastructure - Improved inter-modal transport with reduction in transport costs and traveler benefits - Improved connectivity options with public transport and parking.
+- Reduced traffic accidents with reductions in injuries and fatalities. - Reduced traffic congestion. - Reduction in energy consumption in road transport (leading to a reduction in CO2 and pollutant emissions). - Reduced transport costs with economic benefits. - Maximise the use of the existing road infrastructure and substantially reduce the investment required for additional infrastructure. - Improved inter-modal transport with reduction in transport costs and traveler benefits. - Improved connectivity options with public transport and parking.

-To facilitate the introduction of automated and connected vehicles, it is important that Australia harmonises with a relevant overseas market's technical and operational standards.
+To facilitate the introduction of automated and connected vehicles, it is important that Australia harmonise with a relevant overseas market's technical and operational standards.
 In this case, the European standards are the appropriate standards to adopt as the Australian government has a long term policy of harmonizing vehicle regulatory standards with the international United Nations Regulations, which are also adopted throughout Europe.